rolies106/yii-resque/README.md

 # Yii Resque

-Yii resque is a component for Yii to queue your background jobs, this component based on [php-resque](https://github.com/chrisboulton/php-resque) and [php-resque-scheduler](https://github.com/chrisboulton/php-resque-scheduler) with some enhancement for support phpredis.
+Yii resque is a component for Yii to queue your background jobs, this component based on [php-resque](https://github.com/chrisboulton/php-resque) and [php-resque-scheduler](https://github.com/chrisboulton/php-resque-scheduler) with some enhancement for support phpredis, I'm also added log handler using [Monolog](https://github.com/Seldaek/monolog), already tested with [ResqueBoard](https://github.com/kamisama/ResqueBoard).

 ## Requirement